amitbmas90/LeetCode-Solutions/README.md

 # LeetCode Problems Solutions
   * Solutions to selected problems from LeetCode.com.
-File names is made of problem name + problem index.
+File names are made of problem name + problem index.
   * Implementation in Java or Python.
   * Covers major data structures and algorithm design techiniques.
     * Arrays, Stacks and Queues, Trees and Graphs